 We headed back downstairs to brave the crowds, which had started to grow in size at a steady pace.

 When you enter Blue Lagoon Iceland, you’ll see signs that tell you which line to get into for admission.
-The line with the most people on this day was the line for those who had already booked online and had a voucher while the VIP line was nearly empty.
+The line with the most people on this day was the line for those who had already booked online and had a voucher.
+However, the VIP line was nearly empty.

 Did you know that while you wait, you can use the free WiFi to tell everyone where you are?
 Or maybe you’ll use the time to consider upgrading your package to Comfort, Premium, or maybe even Luxury?

-When it was my turn to check in, I was assisted by Þjalfun who provided me with my towel and band before heading off to get changed.
+When it was my turn to check in, I was assisted by Þjalfun.
+She provided me with my towel and band before heading off to get changed.

 Depending on which package you choose, in addition to your Blue Lagoon Iceland entrance band, you might also get extras like a bathrobe and slippers.
 I had the Comfort package and was more than happy with my towel, algae mask, and a drink at the swim up bar.